Isis Tomb, Vulci: Description of Objects

 All the items found in the tomb date between 625 and 550 BC.
 The burial chamber is known as the 'Isis Tomb' because it was once thought that a bronze bust found in the tomb represented the Egyptian deity Isis.
 However the sculpture is more likely to depict a native fertility goddess or priestess.
-There were many objects from the Isis Tomb that were clearly imported from Egypt or elsewhere in the Middle East.
+There were many objects from the Isis Tomb that were clearly imported from Egypt or elsewhere in the Middle East, which indicates trade and cultural exchange between Etruscans and Civilizations of the eastern Mediterranean.
 These included blue faience flasks and scarabs with hieroglyphic inscriptions.
-Four ostrich eggs were probably decorated by Phoenician artists in Lebanon.
+Four ostrich eggs, were probably decorated by Phoenician artists in Lebanon.
 There were also a large number of bronze vessels interred in the tomb, including cups, bowls, tripod-bowls, a cauldron, a lamp-stand, an amphora, a brazier and a cinerary urn.
 Ceramic objects included a hydria, a large amphora and a kylix, and there was also a range of gold jewellery included a diadem.
 Perhaps the most important objects buried in the tomb were a number of bronze and gypsum sculptures, including a half-life size statue of a noble lady, perhaps a depiction of the original occupant of the burial chamber.
 She is shown wearing a cloak and long tunic with traces of paint.